btsken/DateTimePicker/README.md

 DateTimePicker
 ==============

 A datepicker, timepicker and datetimepicker app.

 Using DialogFragment and Comunicating with fragment.

 Usage
 ------

-implements DatePickerDialogListener, TimePickerDialogListener, DateTimePickerDialogListener(up to what you want)
+Implements DatePickerDialogListener, TimePickerDialogListener, DateTimePickerDialogListener(up to what you want)

 To start picker dialogFragment